To start with, conversion rate optimization is the method of acquiring a feedback or responses for a…

 Going virtual means that you need to take a good look on how you present your products to your possible consumers.
 Since they can neither touch nor smell your products, you must take advantage of all strategies that could make your products look enticing and irresistible.
 In the case of website marketing, you have to make sure that you are presenting your products in the best possible light with the graphics and images on your website.
-According to this blog from Lemonstand:
+According to this blog post from AcquireConvert:

 Providing the best shopping experience to your consumers is not as difficult as it may sound.
 Since your consumers would most probably rely on what they see, you have to focus on the quality of the images of your products.
 Come to think of it, if the products are blurred or if the images look like they have been taken by a novice, would you buy those products?
 Of course not.
 A big part of establishing credibility is providing the best to your consumers.
 Once they land on your page, they would initially see your product images, and that’s when you want to make a good mark.Here are a few tips when it comes to imagery: